rse/jquery-markup/README.md

         });
     }

-The resulting DOM fragment will be:
+In this example, the resulting DOM fragment will be:

     <body>
        [...]